“Maintenance of the principles promulgated in the Declaration of Independence“

 Lincoln continued by relating Jefferson’s standards for the nation in terms of the math developed by Euclid, even going so far as to write that “the principles of Jefferson are the definitions and axioms of a free society.”
 4

-The language of Euclid’s math described by Lincoln refers to definitions that make terms explicit and self-evident postulates, which are axioms that are automatically accepted as being true.
+The language of Euclid’s math described by Lincoln refers first to the definition of axioms, which are preliminary statements accepted as self-evident and always true.

-Practical examples include Euclid’s Definition #3 stating that points are the ends of a line and Postulate #1 that says given any two points such as A and B, there is a line AB which has them as endpoints.
+Some examples of Euclid’s axioms include the one that says points are the ends of a line and another that says given any two points such as A and B, there is one and only one line AB that can have A and B as its endpoints.

-Through deductive reasoning, one can prove a given proposition as either true or false through the utility of supporting axioms, definitions, and other propositions that have been proven as true.
+Through deductive reasoning, one can prove a given proposition as either true or false through the utility of supporting axioms and supporting propositions already proven to be true in the reasoning process.

-Unlike axioms, propositions are statements that first need to be proven as true before they can be of any use.
-By their very definition, propositions are subject to proof through testing based on self-evident postulates (i.e., axioms).5
+As implied above and unlike axioms, propositions are statements that first need to be proven as true before they can be of any use.
+By their very definition, propositions are subject to proof through testing based on the support of self-evident axioms.5

 Why did Lincoln at Gettysburg argue that the statement “all men are created equal” was a proposition being tested if it was instead an axiom postulated in Declaration of Independence as self-evident and thus automatically true?

 One possible explanation is that by speaking to a different level of certainty, Lincoln was able to shift his trajectory from past ideas to present realities.